jlinoff/pam/PROPOSAL.md

 On demand, one request per press.
 Pressing **Regenerate** sends nothing.

+### The scratch harness and the test page differ in ways that matter

+Twice in one change, the jsdom harness passed and the real page failed.

+The generator tests called `showMainPasswordGeneratorDlg()`, which uses `bootstrap.Modal.getOrCreateInstance()`. `tests.html` does not load Bootstrap's JavaScript at all, so the global is undefined there and the call throws before the body is built.
+The scratch harness had set `global.bootstrap` at the top, so it never saw the problem — the stub was in the harness, and only the calls were carried across.

+The fix stubs it in the test itself and restores it afterwards, so the test exercises the real function rather than a reimplementation of what it does.

+**And the harness cannot verify the fix.** `password.js` references the bare global `bootstrap`, not `window.bootstrap`.
+In a browser those are the same name, so assigning `window.bootstrap` makes it resolve; in Node, `global !== dom.window` and it does not.
+The scratch harness can confirm the surrounding logic — the stub is necessary, six buttons appear, the toggle reaches them, the global is cleaned up — but the browser is the only place the mechanism itself can be checked.

+Worth stating as a rule: **a scratch harness proves a module works in the harness.** Every discrepancy this session — accumulated `window.prefs` state, an empty accordion, a missing Bootstrap global — has been the harness being kinder than the page.

 ### Gap found on review: the generator button had no tests

 Verified in a scratch jsdom harness when it was written, never carried across